 Our aim is to provide the highest level of care for all our patients.
 We will always be willing to hear if there is any way that you think we can improve the service we provide.

-If you have any complaints or concerns about the service that you have received from the doctors or staff working for the practice, please let us know.
+If you have any concerns which you would like to express about the service that you have received from the doctors or staff working for the practice, please let us know.
+We are always prepared to listen and help out with the situation.

 We hope that most problems can be sorted out easily and quickly, often at the time it occurs and with the person concerned.
 If your problem cannot be sorted out in this way and you wish to make a complaint, we would like you to let us know as soon as possible - ideally within a matter of days or at most a few weeks - because this will enable us to establish what happened more easily.
 If it is not possible to do that, please let us have details of your complaint: